greenplum-db/gpdb/gpdb-doc/markdown/security-guide/Encryption.md

     ```

-## Encrypting Data at Rest with pgcrypto
+## Encrypting Data at Rest with `pgcrypto`

-The pgcrypto module for Greenplum Database provides functions for encrypting data at rest in the database.
+The `pgcrypto` module for Greenplum Database provides functions for encrypting data at rest in the database.
 Administrators can encrypt columns with sensitive information, such as social security numbers or credit card numbers, to provide an extra layer of protection.
 Database data stored in encrypted form cannot be read by users who do not have the encryption key, and the data cannot be read directly from disk.

-pgcrypto is installed by default when you install Greenplum Database.
-You must explicitly enable pgcrypto in each database in which you want to use the module.
+`pgcrypto` is installed by default when you install Greenplum Database.
+You must explicitly enable `pgcrypto` in each database in which you want to use the module.

-pgcrypto allows PGP encryption using symmetric and asymmetric encryption.
+`pgcrypto` allows PGP encryption using symmetric and asymmetric encryption.
 Symmetric encryption encrypts and decrypts data using the same key and is faster than asymmetric encryption.
 It is the preferred method in an environment where exchanging secret keys is not an issue.
 With asymmetric encryption, a public key is used to encrypt data and a private key is used to decrypt data.
 This is slower then symmetric encryption and it requires a stronger key.

-Using pgcrypto always comes at the cost of performance and maintainability.
+Using `pgcrypto` always comes at the cost of performance and maintainability.
 It is important to use encryption only with the data that requires it.
 Also, keep in mind that you cannot search encrypted data by indexing the data.

 Before you implement in-database encryption, consider the following PGP limitations.

 -   No support for signing.
 That also means that it is not checked whether the encryption sub-key belongs to the master key.
 -   No support for encryption key as master key.
 This practice is generally discouraged, so this limitation should not be a problem.
 -   No support for several subkeys.
 This may seem like a problem, as this is common practice.
-On the other hand, you should not use your regular GPG/PGP keys with pgcrypto, but create new ones, as the usage scenario is rather different.
+On the other hand, you should not use your regular GPG/PGP keys with `pgcrypto`, but create new ones, as the usage scenario is rather different.

 Greenplum Database is compiled with zlib by default; this allows PGP encryption functions to compress data before encrypting.
 When compiled with OpenSSL, more algorithms will be available.

-Because pgcrypto functions run inside the database server, the data and passwords move between pgcrypto and the client application in clear-text.
+Because `pgcrypto` functions run inside the database server, the data and passwords move between `pgcrypto` and the client application in clear-text.
 For optimal security, you should connect locally or use SSL connections and you should trust both the system and database administrators.

-pgcrypto configures itself according to the findings of the main PostgreSQL configure script.
+`pgcrypto` configures itself according to the findings of the main PostgreSQL configure script.

-When compiled with `zlib`, pgcrypto encryption functions are able to compress data before encrypting.
+When compiled with `zlib`, `pgcrypto` encryption functions are able to compress data before encrypting.

 Pgcrypto has various levels of encryption ranging from basic to advanced built-in functions.
 The following table shows the supported encryption algorithms.